mrettl/conforce/README.md

 [![Documentation Status](https://readthedocs.org/projects/conforce/badge/?version=latest)](https://conforce.readthedocs.io/en/latest/?badge=latest)

-Conforce is a python package to compute configurational (material) forces.
+Conforce is a Python package for the computation of configurational (material) forces.
-The computation is generated and compiled automatically from symbolic calculations into C-code.
+The computation is automatically generated and compiled from symbolic calculations into C code.
-A C-binding allows to access the C-functions from Python.
+A C binding allows access to the C functions from Python.
-This makes conforce fast enough to compute a whole finite element model with several thousand elements.
+This makes conforce fast enough to compute an entire finite element model with several thousand elements.

 Conforce features: